“Don’t give notes. Give the meaning of the notes.”

 2. Shape the Dynamics

 As a basic interpretative approach, increase and decrease your volume in keeping with fluctuations in melodic, harmonic and dramatic intensity.

 3. Color the Tone

-Use tonal variations ranging from bright to dark as well as vibrato to enhance the moods you convey.
+Use tonal variations ranging from bright to dark as well as vibrato, if your instrument allows, to enhance the moods you convey.

 4. Mold the Articulation